 Prevent pest, sanitary or vector borne disease by investigating and responding to general nuisance complaints.
 No fee or revenue is generated for this service.
 Complaints may range from high weeds/grass, or general sanitary conditions and often can cause clashes between neighbors.
-One compliant may take 6-12 months to resolve.
+One complaint may take 6-12 months to resolve.

 - Objective 1 Investigate all received or referred complaints within 10 working days of receipt.
 Objective 2 Determine validity of complaints.
 Objective 3 Assure violations are corrected within time frame allowed by law.
 Number of Notice of Violations issued with 50% of valid complaints corrected within time frame allowed by law.
-Objective 4 File court situations and sharper when violations are not corrected. - Objective 4 File court citations and charges when violations are not corrected. - Objective 5 Monitor the abatement of violations.
+Objective 4 File court citations and charges when violations are not corrected. - Objective 5 Monitor the abatement of violations.